 Patient receivables, where a third-party payor is responsible for paying the amount, are carried at a net amount determined by the original charge for the services provided, less an estimate made for contractual adjustments or discounts provided to third-party payors.
-The estimated contractual allowance amounted to \$18,742,622 and \$20,017,586 as of June 30, 2022 and 2021, respectively.
+The estimated contractual allowance amounted to \$20,254,273 and \$18,742,622 as of June 30, 2023 and 2022, respectively.

 Patient receivables due directly from the patients, net of any third-party payor responsibility, are carried at the net charge for the service provided less an estimated allowance for doubtful accounts.
 Management determines the allowance for doubtful accounts by identifying troubled accounts and by historical experience applied to an aging of accounts.
 LSUHN does not charge interest on patient receivables.
 Patient receivables are written off as bad debt expense when deemed uncollectible.
-Provision for bad debts was \$4,422,717 and \$13,317,885 for the years ended June 30, 2022 and 2021, respectively.
+Provision for bad debts was \$7,202,422 and \$4,422,717 for the years ended June 30, 2023 and 2022, respectively.

 LSUHN participates in state Medicaid supplemental payment programs (Upper Payment Limit and Full Medicaid Payment) which are not subject to the allowances established by management.
-In January 2020, this program transitioned from quarterly lump sum payments, paid in arrears, to real-time payments paid at the time of service.